-Ensure that you follow the important tips given here to get the most use and enjoyment out of your computer.
-Failure to do so might lead to discomfort or injury, or cause the computer to fail.
+Be sure to follow the important tips given here to get the most use and enjoyment out of your computer.
+Failure to do so might lead to discomfort or injury, or cause your computer to fail.

 Protect yourself from the heat that your computer generates.